riversdark/riversdark.github.io/content/post/lgts.md

 {{< figure src="/ox-hugo/8129883de10c3328bc042ec5ea6b84706f0ca6ef.png" >}}

 This corresponds to the samples at coordinate `rho` in the previous plot.
-A priori the expected value of \\(\rho\\) is 0.2, but as we can see, that are many samples will buch bigger values.
-We can try to change the priors for these parameters to limit their behavoir, but the problem here doesn't seem very serious so we'll leave them be for now.
+A priori the expected value of \\(\rho\\) is 0.2, but as we can see, that are many samples will much bigger values.
+We can try to change the priors for these parameters to limit their behavior, but the problem here doesn't seem very serious so we'll leave them be for now.

 We now plot the model outcome, and other local variables to check the implications of the model priors.